chenwanqq/candle-llava/README.md

    - [ ] translate of model
    - [ ] take care of constant such as image_token_index
    - [ ] support of mistral language model
+   - [ ] modify of image processor config

 - [ ] LoRA
 - [ ] More config support.
 Now we only support llava-v1.6